AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

    whatsoever, whereas for the GPU build, this marks the operator as a GPU device function.

--  It is the user’s responsibility to have a consisent definition of what the ghost cells represent.
+-  It is the user's responsibility to have a consisent definition of what the ghost cells represent.
 A common option used in AMReX codes is to fill the domain ghost cells with the value that lies on the boundary (as opposed to another common option where the value in the ghost cell represents an extrapolated value based on the boundary condition type).
-Then in our stencil based “work” codes, we also pass in the :cpp:`BCRec` object and use modified stencils near the domain boundary that know the value in the first ghost cell represents the value on the boundary.
+Then in our stencil based "work" codes, we also pass in the :cpp:`BCRec` object and use modified stencils near the domain boundary that know the value in the first ghost cell represents the value on the boundary.